expert1-pty-ltd/cloudsql-proxy/README.md

 };
 ```

-#### Start/Stop the Proxy
+#### Start the Proxy
-Methods are exposed to Start/Stop a specific instance, or Stop All instances.

-To Start the proxy.
+To start and Instance.

 ```
 proxy.StartProxy(AuthenticationMethod.CredentialFile, instance, tokenFile);
 ```

-To Stop the Proxy
+#### Stop the Proxy
+Methods are exposed to Stop a specific instance, or Stop All instances.
 ```
 proxy.StopProxy(instance);
 ```